 Students on probation are not eligible for departmental financial aid.

 Tuition remission provided through assistantship and fellowship covers the tuition per point that each student registers for each semester; however, all students must pay the nonrefundable registration, services, and academic support fee which is charged per point.
-Tuition for the 2016-2017 academic year is $1,664 per point, plus additional nonrefundable registration and service fees.
+For current tuition and fees, visit the NYU Cost of Attendance website.